-Management is responsible for the accompanying financial statements of the St. Louis Regional Convention and Sports Complex Authority (the "Authority") as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents, in accordance with accounting principles generally accepted in the United States of America.
-We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
-We did not audit or review the financial statements nor were we required to perform any procedures to verify the accuracy or completeness of the information provided by management.
-We do not express an opinion, a conclusion, nor provide any assurance on these financial statements.
+We have audited the accompanying financial statements of the St. Louis Regional Convention and Sports Complex Authority (the "Authority") as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise the Authority's financial statements as listed in the table of contents.